yuqitanyq/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all patrons
+1. User requests to list all patrons.

 2. LibTask shows the list of all the patrons.